nanobox-io/nanobox-guides/articles/nodejs/npm.md

 # npm

-Pip ships with Node.js and is included in the [Node.js Engine](https://github.com/nanobox-io/nanobox-engine-nodejs) making the `npm` executable available from your console.
-The Node.js engine checks for a `package.json` and, if found, runs `npm install` to load your packages.
+Nodejs ships with npm and yarn and both are included in the [Node.js Engine](https://github.com/nanobox-io/nanobox-engine-nodejs) making the `npm` and `yarn` executable available from your console.
+The Node.js engine checks for a `package.json` and, if found, runs `yarn` or `npm install` to load your packages.

 ```bash
 # Console into your dev container